Festive Christmas Pergola Ideas: The Best Tips for Lighting & Decorating a Pergola for Christmas & Other Seasonal Holidays

 If it’s a July 4th, Memorial Day or patriotic theme you’re looking for, try out the red white and blue jars with a flag theme, a declaration of independence theme, and a stars and fireworks theme.
 You can also expand your design depending on your get-together, and tie in your food, drinks and table settings.

-So, whether you’re decorating a Christmas pergola, a Memorial Day pergola or sprucing up your patio for any special celebration, maybe all you need is a little bit of extra lighting and a great gathering spot.
+So, whether you’re decorating a Christmas pergola, a Memorial Day pergola or sprucing up your patio for any special seasonal celebration, maybe all you need is a little bit of extra lighting and a great gathering spot.
 Most important of all – enjoy the time together with friends and family!